carlinoo/customer-party/README.md

 Also, Vinum has a Command Line Interface.
 This makes it very simple for the developer to create Models, Resources, Migrations and even migrate the database.
 Migrating the database it is very useful if you are working with other developers, as you can keep track of all the changes you have made to the database, so you are not only making changes to your database, but everyone else's.

 As I said, the framework needs a bit more work, but it is nearly finished.
 I believe it is amazing!

+If you want to check it out, [here is the link](https://github.com/carlinoo/Vinum)